You finished the test. You have your number. Now you want to know where it falls compared to everyone else.

 Someone who scored 63 mostly from romance and physical intimacy questions has a completely different profile from someone who scored 63 primarily from substance and legal category questions.
 Same number, wildly different lives.

 This is why the category breakdown matters more than the total score for genuine self-reflection.
 The full version of the Rice Purity Test on this site shows you exactly which categories contributed most to your result.
-That breakdown tells a real story.
-The single number tells a partial one.

 The Honest Problem With Rice Purity Test Averages